Collect events and performance counters from virtual machines with Azure Monitor Agent

 Select Create to create the data collection rule.

-It might take up to 5 minutes for data to be sent to the destinations after you create the data collection rule and associations.
+It can take up to 5 minutes for data to be sent to the destinations after you create the data collection rule.

 Filter events using XPath queries

-Since you're charged for any data you collect in a Log Analytics workspace, you should limit data collection from your agent to only the event data that you need.
+You're charged for any data you collect in a Log Analytics workspace.
+Therefore, you should only collect the event data you need.
 The basic configuration in the Azure portal provides you with a limited ability to filter out events.

 For strategies to reduce your Azure Monitor costs, see Cost optimization and Azure Monitor.

 To specify more filters, use custom configuration and specify an XPath that filters out the events you don't need.
 XPath entries are written in the form

 LogName!XPathQuery.
 For example, you might want to return only events from the Application event log with an event ID of 1035.
 The